yezhuoyang/QuantumLab/README.md

 Here are some relevant references for the lab.

 * [Qiskit Documentation](https://qiskit.org/documentation/)
 * Michael A. Nielsen and Isaac L. Chuang, *Quantum Computation and Quantum Information*, Cambridge University Press, 2010.
 * [Qiskit Textbook: Learn Quantum Computation Using Qiskit](https://qiskit.org/textbook/)
 * John Preskill, *Lecture Notes for Physics 219: Quantum Computation* (Caltech), available online.
+* Gidney, Craig.
+"How to factor 2048 bit RSA integers with less than a million noisy qubits." arXiv preprint arXiv:2505.15917 (2025).
+* Gidney, Craig, and Martin Ekerå.
+"How to factor 2048 bit RSA integers in 8 hours using 20 million noisy qubits."
+Quantum 5 (2021): 433.